 Giardia in Dogs

-Giardia is a type of protozoa (single-called micro-organism) that causes intestinal infection.
-The technical term for this infection is giardiasis.
-The disease, while rarely fatal, can cause discomfort for you and your dog.
-Giardia can be contagious to humans and other household pets.
+Giardia in dogs can be contagious to humans and other household pets.
+After the initial infection, giardia can quickly spread in situations where dogs are living together in large numbers, like animal shelters and kennels.
 Knowing the symptoms and understanding the risks will help you get your dog back to health and prevent the spread of this unpleasant disease.

 In This Article